-- (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act,2013.
-We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013 and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) In respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, Goods and Service Tax (GST), Cess and other material statutory dues applicable to it to the appropriate authorities.

-There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, GST, Cess and other material statutory dues in arrears as at 31st March, 2022 for a period of more than six months from the date they became payable.

-(b) Details of dues of Income-tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax and GST which have not been deposited as on 31st March, 2022 on account of disputes are given below:
+- (v) The Company has not accepted any deposits from the public and hence reporting under clause 3 (v) of the Order is not applicable to the Company. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Act, We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government under sub-section (1) of Section 148 of the Act and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) In respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, Goods and Service Tax (GST), Cess and other material statutory dues applicable to it to the appropriate authorities, though there has been a delay in respect of remittance of employees' state insurance and professional tax. - There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, GST, Cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable. - (b) Details of dues referred to sub clause (a) above, which have not been deposited as on March 31, 2023 on account of disputes are given below:

 Nature of Due Forum where Pending Period to which it pertains Amount Unpaid (Rs.
 Lakhs) Amount paid under protest (Rs.
-Lakhs) Respec tive Sales Tax Laws - Valu e Added Tax (VAT) VAT Deputy Commissioner, Uttarakhand FY 2007-08, 2008-09 and 2013-14 to 2016-17 3,579.42 22.30 VAT Additional Commissioner Delhi FY 2007-08 to 2008-09 34.40 - VAT Appellate Authority, Haryana FY 2013-14 to 2017-18 230.31 - VAT Additional Commissioner, Tamil Nadu FY 2010-11 to FY 2013- 14 433.65 199.48 VAT Deputy Commissioner, Haryana FY 2016-17 53.08 - VAT Deputy Commissioner, Maharashtra FY 2014-15 32.90 -
+Lakhs) Respec Respective Sales Tax Laws - Value Added Tax (VAT) VAT Deputy Commissioner, Uttarakhand FY 2009-10 and 2013-14 to 2017-18 246.63 12.87 VAT Additional Commissioner, Delhi FY 2007-08 to 2008-09 34.40 - VAT Appellate Authority, Haryana FY 2013-14 to 2017-18 64.01 - VAT Additional Commissioner, Tamil Nadu FY 2010-11 32.75 11.90